 As the name suggests, video newsletters are videos embedded in newsletters to communicate your business activities and make important announcements.
 Transforming plain newsletters with large chunks of text into eye-catching video newsletters is a great optimization strategy.

 Companies leverage newsletters to provide snippets of content.
 When they incorporate videos in them, they add value and quality to said content.
 After all, recipients give you access to the most private space, which is their inbox.
-The least you can do in return is personalize their newsletter experience by sharing captivating video content.
+The least you can do in return is personalize your newsletter experience by sharing captivating video content.

 Why Should You Create Video Newsletters?